 Given his standalone starpower, it’s easy to forget that Echols had two co-accused implicated in the three murders, and that one of them repeatedly confessed to the crimes of all three.

 Echols was by far the most significant character of the trio.
-In King of Freaks, my book on Echols, I made the case that if it was a ritualistic killing, then the three killers and three victims made since.
+In King of Freaks, my book on Echols, I made the case that if it was a ritualistic killing, then the three killers and three victims made sense.
 If the boys were lured to their deaths, then potentially each of the three boys was matched to a murderer based on looks and the qualities the murderer wanted from his victim.

 It must have touched a nerve, otherwise Echols wouldn’t have bothered with King of Freaks.
 In five years of true crime writing, he’s the only murder accused who’s left a review on a story about him and his alleged crimes.